sealldeveloper/lichess-detailed-moves/README.md

 > This is an updated version of Thomas Sihapnya [lichess-good-moves](https://github.com/tomsihap/lichess-good-moves/)

 > Displays brilliant, excellent and great moves into Lichess analysis, the same way Chess.com does.
 > The accuracy may be debated and just like chess.com does, there is no consensus on what makes a move being a good move.
-This is purely informational and to have a more optimisic analysis of you game !
+This is purely informational and to have a more optimistic analysis of you game!
 >
 > Please feel free to contribute !